-Short answer: no. I offer no refunds for any of my courses, books, or downloads.
+Short answer: no. We offer no refunds for any courses, services, or downloads.
 Please take the time to read the course description and see if it’s a good match for you at this time before you sign up.

 If you’d like to make real progress in bringing your gifts to the world, come on in.
 We’ve got work to do.

-Class size is limited; register now to claim your spot.
+Class size is limited; sign up for the waiting list now to claim your spot.

 The 7 week From Personal to Published course is $585